Unlock the Advantages of Forming an S Corp in Texas

 Ongoing Compliance for S Corporations in Texas

-When filing an S corp in Texas requires great caution to ensure that the documents filed are accurate to avoid delays or complications.
+When filing an S corp in Texas, great caution is required to ensure that the documents filed are accurate to avoid delays or complications.
 The first step in filing involves the Certificate of Formation with the Texas Secretary of State, including the name of the business, the registered agent, and a description of the business.

 Once the businesses are state-registered, they have to file IRS Form 2553 in order to elect S corporation status.
 It has to be filed in due time so that the business qualifies for the tax benefits of an S corp.
 If this deadline is missed, the business could be treated as a regular corporation, which could result in higher taxes.